Is a Phobia of Turtles and Tortoise Causing You Stress?

 Animal phobias are very common and many of us have some level of fear about at least one animal.
 However, a phobia is an extreme fear that can limit life.
-If you are afraid of turtles and tortoises you might find yourself avoiding places you might actually really want to visit.
+If you are afraid of turtles and tortoises, you might find yourself avoiding places you might actually really want to visit.
 That dream beach holiday might just never happen.
 You feel unable to go into pet shops or zoos with your children.
-Even traveling to new exciting destinations might seem just too terrifying because of fear of an encounter with a turtle or tortoises.
+Even traveling to new exciting destinations might seem just too terrifying because of the fear of an encounter with a turtle or tortoise.

 However there is hope!
 It is fully possible to take steps to change your fears with the help of Creature Courage, the UK’s leading animal phobia therapists.